MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Batch/v1.1.4/Start-AzureBatchPoolResize.md

 ```

 ## DESCRIPTION
-The **Start-AzureBatchPoolResize** cmdlet starts an azure_2 Batch resize operation on a pool.
+The **Start-AzureBatchPoolResize** cmdlet starts an Azure Batch resize operation on a pool.

 ## EXAMPLES